merrittmarcthompson/dataccount/README.md

 # dataccount
+A web-based access control system for personal data.
 See overview.pdf for a description.